Amber Install Overhead Solution for Moving Rubber

 Amber's brief at the Drury Lane facility was to transport the rubber from the mixers to the rolling mills, without the rubber touching the floor, without wastage, without operators having to intervene in pushing the rubber to the rollers, and at the same time giving full access to the rollers from both sides and all in a much more restricted space.

-After numerous ideas, Ambers Industries' solution was to create a circuit utilising standard components consisting of straight track, bends and chain, together with a frame to support a bucket, designed to fit beneath the mixer which would hold the rubber.
+After numerous ideas, Ambers Industries' solution was to create a circuit utilising standard components consisting of straight track, curves and chain, together with a frame to support a bucket, designed to fit beneath the mixer which would hold the rubber.

 The bucket was designed to remain in the horizontal position beneath the mixer ready to be loaded, as well as during its vertical climb prior to being fixed for the vertical tipping action, ensuring the rubber ejects over the rolling mills.
 The bucket was also Teflon coated to help prevent the rubber from sticking on discharge.